UliPrantz/SignageDisplayHPI/README.md

 ## 3. Rename the PDF file

 Rename the PDF file to one of the **allowed file names** in the `SignageDisplay.py` file, if not already done. </br>
-This is necessary since the script will only display PDF files with the allowed file names.
+This is necessary since the script will only display PDF files with the allowed file names **(file names are case sensitive!)**.

 ## 4. Insert the USB stick